 Outside of the lower cost of ownership and the smaller workplace footprint, the difference between portable deburring machines and their larger deburring counterparts is still considerable.

-On the small, highly-portable end of the deburring machine spectrum, there are a number of caster-based “cart” machines that operate as a mini deburring lab on wheels.
+On the small, end of the portable deburring machine spectrum, there are a number of caster-based “cart” machines that operate as a mini deburring lab on wheels.
 Some, like the CDMC Cart Deburring Machine, feature a rotating part spindle and a radial nylon brush driven by

 1 HP reversible motor.
 Others, such as the 1TC and 1TR series, feature single conveyor belts that move individual parts under rotating nylon brushes (disc or radial).